Ryan Molloy: Acting career

 In October 2007, Molloy was cast as Frankie Valli in the West End premiere of Jersey Boys at the Prince Edward Theatre, and played his first preview performance on 28 February 2008, and official opening on 18 March 2008.
 His performance was received with critical acclaim, with Lyn Gardner writing in her critical review that "if it works at all, it is because Ryan Molloy carries all before him as the pint-sized Italian-American with the extraordinary falsetto", while Shenton praised it and that "the energetic evening's anchor, Ryan Molloy displays amazing emotional and vocal range".
-For his performance he received a Olivier Award nomination at 2009 Laurence Olivier Awards, and was voted by the public as the Best Actor in a Musical at the 2009 WhatsOnStage Awards.
+For his performance he received an Olivier Award nomination at 2009 Laurence Olivier Awards, and was voted by the public as the Best Actor in a Musical at the 2009 WhatsOnStage Awards.
 He remained with Jersey Boys for six years, with 2,500 shows as the lead by February 2014, leaving with the last show on 9 March 2014, making him the "longest-running star in a West End musical" and "longest-serving Frankie Valli".
 Molloy also provided vocals in the 2014 soundtrack (particularly "Beggin'") of the film version of the musical directed by Clint Eastwood, for which also auditioned but was chosen John Lloyd Young instead.
 He reprised the role in the Broadway production for a limited engagement lasting from July to October 2014 at the August Wilson Theatre, New York City.
 In March 2017 were held two sold-out shows Frankie's Farewell Weekend of Jersey Boys London at Hippodrome, London.

 In 2014, he played in musical Fings Ain't Wot They Used T'Be at Theatre Royal Stratford East.
 In the first part of 2016 toured Ireland with a musical Che Guevara's Night Off he wrote and starred in.
-In September-October 2016 at Cockpit Theatre, Marylebone, played Hades/Devil in a rock musical 27 choreographed and co-directed by Arlene Phillips, partly based on Greek mythology, telling "the story of a musician following a path of self-destruction at the age of 27".
+In September–October 2016 at Cockpit Theatre, Marylebone, played Hades/Devil in a rock musical 27 choreographed and co-directed by Arlene Phillips, partly based on Greek mythology, telling "the story of a musician following a path of self-destruction at the age of 27".
 Molloy finds inspiring helping new small-scale projects using his profile, working with young people on new ideas and writing.
 Shenton said that Molloy "set free at last from his Jersey Boys high notes – has matured nicely into the role of the Mephistopheles-like Hades", while Sam Marlowe that "Ryan Molloy is charismatic as Hades, a sinister music exec like a diabolical cross between Iggy Pop and Simon Cowell".

-In last several years, Molloy founded Frankie and the Dreamers, a Frankie Valli-The Four Seasons tribute band, being a headliner for Royal Caribbean International and elsewhere.
-Molloy continued small-scale theatre performances acting in dramas The Tempest (2018), I Love My Wife (2018), Time Biter (2021-2023), and Julius Caesar (2023).
+In the last several years, Molloy founded Frankie and the Dreamers, a Frankie Valli-The Four Seasons tribute band, being a headliner for Royal Caribbean International and elsewhere.
+Molloy continued small-scale theatre performances acting in dramas The Tempest (2018), I Love My Wife (2018), Time Biter (2021–2023), and Julius Caesar (2023).